 To conclude, tears and tantrums are built-in healing mechanisms that help children overcome the effects of stress and trauma.
 Acceptance of strong emotions is an essential ingredient in unconditional love and healthy attachment.
 Children need an environment that permits them to cry without being distracted, ridiculed, or punished.
 This will allow them to maintain emotional health by regularly freeing themselves from the effects of frustrating, frightening, or confusing experiences.
 When parents strive to accept and listen to their children’s strong emotions, the children will know that they can always come to their parents with their problems, and that they will be loved no matter how sad, frightened, or angry they feel.
 Children brought up with this approach grow up to be cooperative, compassionate, and nonviolent.
 Furthermore, they have no need to numb themselves with alcohol or drugs.
 This approach to parenting is therefore an essential factor in reducing the problems of violence and drug abuse in our society.

 About the author:

 Aware Parenting is based on the work of Dr. Aletha Solter.
 She is a developmental psychologist, international speaker, consultant, and founder of the Aware Parenting Institute.
-Her books have been translated into many languages, and she is recognized internationally as an expert on attachment, trauma, and non-punitive discipline.For more information, please see Dr. Aletha Solter’s books, The Aware Baby, Helping Young Children Flourish, Tears and Tantrums, Raising Drug-Free Kids, and Attachment Play.
+Her books have been translated into many languages, and she is recognized internationally as an expert on attachment, trauma, and non-punitive discipline.For more information, please see Dr. Aletha Solter’s books, The Aware Baby, Cooperative and Connected, Tears and Tantrums, Raising Drug-Free Kids, and Attachment Play.

 Do you want parenting support?